academicpages/events/_pages/submission.md

 All deadlines correspond to anywhere on earth ('AoE' or 'UTC-12')

 ## Submission guidelines
 Authors should submit original, unpublished research papers.
 All papers must not simultaneously be submitted to another journal or conference.
-There are two types of submissions:
+There is only one type of submissions:

 * Full Paper submissions have a maximum of 12 pages.
-* Short Paper submissions have a maximum of 6 pages.

 Authors should follow the Springer formatting for Lecture Notes on Computer Science as indicated here:
 [http://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines](http://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines)